 John Dempsey Parker works to support and cultivate resilient and creative community leaders, change-makers, activists, and entrepreneurs.

 John engages leaders, nonprofits, congregations, funders, universities, tribes, and businesses around their ideas, projects, and partnerships.
-For almost twenty-five years, he’s nurtured collaborative, culturally appropriate, and responsible leadership to strengthen local, statewide, regional, and national organizing, collaborations, and initiatives.
+For over twenty-five years, he’s nurtured collaborative, culturally appropriate, and responsible leadership to strengthen local, statewide, regional, and national organizing, collaborations, and initiatives.

 John also supports others in their vocational development – helping them discern how to share their time, talents, gifts, relationships, and resources with others.

 Vision, Vocation, and Commitments :: John Dempsey Parker aims for his efforts to support and strengthen intergenerational, multicultural, multiracial, decolonizing, and abolitionist organizing for racial, economic, and environmental justice towards collective liberation.

 John’s current partners, collaborators, and colleagues include the Institute for Emerging Issues at NC State University, the NC Rural Center, the Beloved Community Center, Repairers of the Breach, and Bartimaeus Cooperative Ministries.
 John splits his time between North Carolina and Louisiana, and primarily works in communities throughout in the U.S. South.